-The only individuals who aren't eligible for the stimulus check are those without Social Security numbers (nonresident aliens), those who are claimed as a dependent on someone else's tax return, and those who are incarcerated.
+Besides high-income earners, the only other individuals who aren't eligible for the stimulus check are those without Social Security numbers (nonresident aliens), those who are claimed as a dependent on someone else's tax return, and possibly those who are incarcerated.

-Those who received monthly Social Security benefits, Railroad Retirement benefits, SSI, or veterans benefits in 2019 should have automatically received the stimulus check whether they filed tax returns or not.
-Others who haven't filed tax returns for the 2018 or 2019 tax year will get the stimulus check only if they file a tax return or submit non-filer information with the IRS (more on this below).
+Those who receive monthly Social Security benefits, Railroad Retirement benefits, SSI, or veterans benefits should automatically receive the stimulus check whether they filed tax returns or not.
+Others who haven't filed tax returns for the 2019 or 2020 tax year may get the stimulus check only if they file a tax return or submit non-filer information with the IRS (more on this to come).

 What about people receiving unemployment?
 Those collecting unemployment benefits are eligible to receive the stimulus payment.

 What about individuals who are incarcerated?
-People who are in jail or prison for 30 days or more are not eligible for the coronavirus check.
-The same is true for those who have been institutionalized by court order after being found guilty but insane, not guilty by reason of insanity, or incompetent to stand trial for such an offense; and for those who are in violation of probation or parole for 30 days or more.
+The IRS holds that people who are in jail or prison for 30 days or more are not eligible for stimulus checks, but the U.S. District Court for the Northern District of California has ruled that incarcerated individuals are eligible for the checks.
+The IRS is appealing this ruling, so whether these individuals will get the second stimulus check is unclear.
+(The same is true for those who have been institutionalized by court order after being found guilty but insane, not guilty by reason of insanity, or incompetent to stand trial for such an offense; and for those who are in violation of probation or parole for 30 days or more.)

 What number does the IRS look at for income?
-The IRS uses your income from 2019 (if you filed your 2019 tax return already), or your 2018 income (if you haven't).
+The IRS uses your income from 2019.
 The number the IRS will look at is your adjusted gross income, which is your income without 401(k) contributions but before your standard or itemized deductions are taken out.
-You can find your adjusted gross income on line 8b of your Form 1040 for 2019 or line 7 of your Form 1040 for 2018.
+You can find your adjusted gross income on line 8b of your Form 1040 of your 2019 tax return.

 How much are checks reduced by?
-Single people who make over $75,000 will have their checks reduced by 5% of the amount over $75,000, and married people who file joint returns will have their checks reduced by 5% of the amount over $150,000.
-Taxpayers who file as head of household will have their checks reduced by 5% of the amount over $112,500.
-The $500 that parents receive for each child is subject to the same reduction as well.
+Single people who make over $75,000 will have their checks reduced by $5 for every $100 of income over $75,000, and married people who file joint returns will have their checks reduced by $5 for every $100 of income over $150,000.
+Taxpayers who file as head of household will have their checks reduced by $5 for every $100 of income over $112,500.
+The $600 that parents receive for each child is subject to the same reduction.

-Note that the stimulus payments are not taxable and are not subject to garnishment by the government for back taxes or student loan defaults.
-However, the same is not true for past due child support payments or private debts.
-If your state has reported your overdue child support to the Treasury Department, your stimulus check will be reduced by the amount you owe.
-Read our article on child support offsets for more information, including how to find out whether your name is on the Treasury Offset list.
-In addition, private debt collectors can levy or garnish your stimulus money; read our article on protecting your stimulus money for more information.
+Can back taxes or child support be taken out of the checks?
+The stimulus payments are not taxable and are not subject to garnishment by the government for back taxes or student loan defaults.
+The same is true for past due child support payments or private debts--for the second stimulus check.
+For the first stimulus check, if your state had reported overdue child support to the Treasury Department, your stimulus check was probably reduced by the amount you owed.
+(Read our article on child support offsets for more information, including how to find out whether your name is on the Treasury Offset list.
+In addition, private debt collectors could levy or garnish your first stimulus check; read our article on protecting your stimulus money for more information.)

-For those who have e-filed tax returns with the IRS in the past and provided the IRS with their direct deposit information, the IRS direct-deposited stimulus money starting in mid-April 10 and continued into mid-May.
+For those who have e-filed tax returns with the IRS in the past or otherwise provided the IRS with their direct deposit information, the IRS started to direct-deposit stimulus money in late December and will continue through early January.

-The Treasury Department sent some tax return filers an economic impact payment (EIP) debit card.
-EIP cards were sent to individuals who had not received a tax return by direct deposit in the past and who had their tax returns processed by the Andover, Massachusetts or Austin, Texas IRS Service Center (many taxpayers in Florida, Louisiana, Maine, Maryland, Massachusetts, Mississippi, New Hampshire, Oklahoma, Texas, and Vermont).
-Read the material that comes with the EIP card carefully; they come with fees for checking your balance, using a teller for withdrawals, or using an out-of-network ATM.
+For the first stimulus check, the Treasury Department sent some tax return filers an economic impact payment (EIP) debit card.
+EIP cards were sent to individuals who had not received a tax return by direct deposit in the past and who had their tax returns processed by certain IRS service centers.
+If you received an EIP card for the first stimulus payment, you should receive a new EIP card for the second stimulus payment.
+If you receive an EIP card, read the material that comes with it carefully; they come with fees for checking your balance, using a teller for withdrawals, or using an out-of-network ATM.

-Those who don't file tax returns, including those who earn little income and recent college graduates, may have to wait until 2021 to get their stimulus rebate if they don't file a tax return for 2019 taxes or submit "non-filer" information to the IRS (see below) by November 21, 2020, at 3 p.m.
-EST. Married couples with incomes below $24,400 and individuals with incomes under $12,200 fall into this category.
+Those who don't file tax returns, including those who earn little income and recent college graduates, may have to wait until later in 2021 to get their stimulus rebate if they didn't file a tax return for 2019 taxes or submit "non-filer" information to the IRS by November 21, 2020.
+Married couples with incomes below $24,400 and individuals with incomes under $12,200 fall into this category.

 What if I've moved?
-If you moved since filing your last tax return, and you didn't want to sign up for direct deposit, you may have an even longer wait.
-You can always file a change of address form with the IRS on Form 8822—or if, you haven't filed your 2019 taxes yet, filing your return would also update your address (and potentially your direct deposit information) with the IRS.
+If you moved since filing your last tax return, and you didn't sign up for direct deposit, you may have a long wait for your stimulus check.
+You can always file a change of address form with the IRS on Form 8822—or if, you haven't filed your 2019 tax return yet, filing your return would also update your address (and potentially your direct deposit information) with the IRS.

-The stimulus payments, which the IRS calls "economic impact payments," are part of a $2 trillion package to help the economy bounce back from the economic fallout of the coronavirus pandemic.
-The payment you will receive is actually an advance payment of a refundable credit that will be calculated with your 2020 taxes (the tax return you need to file by April 15, 2021).
+The second stimulus payment is actually an advance payment of a refundable credit that will be calculated with your 2020 taxes (the tax return you need to file by April 15, 2021).

-If you made too much money in 2019 or 2018 to get the full stimulus payment, but you end up making less income in 2020 than you did in prior years, you could get a stimulus payment as a rebate in 2021.
-Luckily, if you make more money in 2020 than you did in 2019 or 2018, you should not have to pay back part or all of your stimulus payment in 2021.
+If you made too much money in 2019 to get the full stimulus payment, but you end up making less income in 2020 than you did in prior years, you could get a stimulus payment as a rebate in 2021.
+Luckily, if you make more money in 2020 than you did in 2019, you should not have to pay back part or all of your stimulus payment in 2021.